 - 1. Requirements herein apply to solid surfacing used for items including, but not limited to, countertops and window sill stools/aprons. - a.
 All bathroom windows in residence halls shall have a sloped solid surface sill. - 2.
 Homogenous, mineral-filled acrylic and polymer resin - 3.
 Thickness for counters: 3/4", unless otherwise required - 4.
 Thickness for window sill stools: 1/2" unless otherwise required - 5.
 Adhesive - a.
 As recommended by solid surface material manufacturer - b.
 Adhesive must comply with VOC limits established by the South Coast Air Quality Management District (SCAQMD), Rule #1168 - 6.
 Color to be selected from manufacturer's standard color palette. - 7.
+Sealant shall be provided to seal along edges of countertops, back- and side splashes where they meet the wall. - 8.
 Approved products, or approved equal - a.
 Corian by DuPont - b.
 Wilsonart International - c.
 Formica Corporation